Cleanshooter/extract-us-city/README.md

 [github issue](https://github.com/Cleanshooter/extract-us-city/issues) tracker.

 ## Contribute
-PRs welcome please ensure you've run and tested the build.
+PRs are welcome, please ensure you've run and possibly added some more test cases.

 ### Benchmarking
 On my Dell XP 15 it currently takes 49,967 ms to process "Pride and Prejudice" by Jane Austen.
-Which isn't bad but I'm open to idea on how to improve processing time.
+Which isn't bad (less than a minute) but I'm open to ideas on how to improve processing time.

 ## License
 This project is licensed under the terms of the ISC license